ENIGMA: Evolutionary Non-Isometric Geometry Matching: Genetic Non Isometric Maps

 \subsubsection{Match size}

-The number of non-empty genes in a chromosome, i.e., $|\Pi(\chrom)|$, implies how many landmarks are used for computing the dense map.
-The maximal number of non-empty genes is $m_{\max} = \min(\nLands_1, \nLands_2)$.

-On the one hand, if $|\Pi(\chrom)|$ is too small, it is unlikely that the computed map would be useful.
-Thus, we restrict the minimal match size to $m_{\min} = \frac{2}{3}m_{\max}$, and discard the constructed chromosome if it does not have enough non-empty genes.

-On the other hand, we would like to have a variety of possible maps, and thus we force the maximal number of matches to vary in size.
-Specifically, before a chromosome is constructed, we randomly select a match size $m_{\min} \leq \matchSize \leq m_{\max}$.
-If the chromosome assigns more than $\matchSize$ landmarks, we remove landmarks from $\chrom$ until we reach the required size.
-The removed landmarks are chosen randomly from the centers class, since we do not want to lose the salient extremities landmarks.
+Given a chromosome $\chrom$, the number of non-empty genes $|\Pi(\chrom)|$ determines how many landmarks are used for computing the dense map.
+On the one hand, if $|\Pi(\chrom)|$ is too small, it is unlikely that the computed map will be useful.
+On the other hand, we want to have a variety of possible maps, and thus we require the number of non-empty matches to vary in size.